 6. Appy Hour

 You may be wondering “Does Waze work in Iceland?” and the answer is yes!
 This is my faveorite map app, no matter where I am traveling but it is one of the handiest apps to have whilst in Iceland.
 You may wonder, why not just use Google Maps?
-Personally, I think Waze is a great alternative to Google Maps, if anything, it’s better (there’s a reason Google purchased it).
+Personally, I think Waze is a lot better.
 The app allows people to report accidents, police, speed cameras, traffic etc. It’ll detect when you or others using the app are in traffic, and accesses traffic information.
-It uses this + the user submitted data to calculate the best journey, and if something happens when on the route it’ll figure that out, and calculate an alternative to save you time.
-You can also use it to find petrol/gas stations.
-Plus you can share your journey, so people can see when you’re going to arrive or just to keep an eye on where you are if you’re worried about safety.
-It also lets you make an account, record how far you travelled and lets you get cute little user icons which show up on the map.
+It uses this and the user submitted data to calculate the best journey, and if something happens when on the route it’ll figure that out, and calculate an alternative to save you time.
+You can also use it to find petrol/gas stations and it’ll list the most recent pricing data.

 8. My Aurora Forecast & Alerts

 I used this app in Iceland to see when the aurora was taking place, so I could plan what spot I wanted to be in, at the time it was going to happen.
 I attempted to see the Aurora 5 times in my 2 weeks in Iceland, and successfully saw the Aurora all 5 times thanks to this app.
-If you combine it with some of the location apps, like Iceland films locations app as when used together you can some amazing places to view the Northern Lights and possibly take stunning photos of your faveorite film locations in Iceland.
+I really recommend combining this with one of the location apps, like Iceland films locations app as when used together you can some amazing places to view the Northern Lights and possibly take stunning photos of your faveorite film locations in Iceland.

-My Aurora Forecast is free, although they do offer a paid version with extra feature’s.
+My Aurora Forecast is free, although they do offer a paid version with extra features.

 9. Iceland Film Locations